khulnasoft/zero-to-mlrecipes-k8s/README.md

 - changes of default values, e.g. the used images
 - changes of paths, e.g. the ssl secret mount path

-We do not push the helm chart to a repository for now, so feel free to download it from the [mlhub releases page](https://github.com/khulnasoft/ml-recipes/releases) or to create the package yourself via `helm package jupyterhub/`.
+We do not push the helm chart to a repository for now, so feel free to download it from the [mlrecipes releases page](https://github.com/khulnasoft/ml-recipes/releases) or to create the package yourself via `helm package jupyterhub/`.

-You can then deploy the chart via `helm upgrade --install mlhub packaged-chart.tgz --namespace $namespace --values config.yaml`.
+You can then deploy the chart via `helm upgrade --install mlrecipes packaged-chart.tgz --namespace $namespace --values config.yaml`.
 The config.yaml can be used to overrride default values.

 ---